-Some schools have ‘sensory rooms’ designed for children with ASD who need extra stimulation.
+Some schools have ‘sensory rooms’ for children with autism spectrum disorder (ASD) who need extra stimulation.
 There might be equipment children can bounce on, swing on or spin around on, materials they can squish their hands into, and visually stimulating toys.

 Working on anxiety